Zephyr-Pixilated/Zephyr-Pixilated/README.md

 - ❤️ Have a passion for Open Source.
-- 🔭 Currently working on IOs and Android Apps.
+- 🔭 Currently working on iOS and Android Apps.
-- 💬 Ask me about Coroutines.
+- 💬 Ask me about MVVM, UIKit, and Coroutines.
 - 📫 How to reach me: customer support at customerinfo.gyoc At gmail DOT com